7RU7H/Archive/Web-Application-Hacking/Upload-Vulnerabilities.md

 ##  Filtering types

+When using [[Burpsuite-Helpsheet]], you may need to configure the types Burp intercepts:
+`Proxy -> Options -> Intercept Client Requests` section, edit the condition of the first line to remove or add.

 1. Extension validation - only want a .specific extension
 2. File type filtering
 	1. MIME(**M**ultipurpose **I**nternet **M**ail **E**xtension) validation